h3rl/AerospaceBlackbox/readme.md

 This project is a firmware for an STM32-based BlackBox data recorder that controls multiple cameras (e.g. GoPro) and logs flight data.
 Commands are received over **UART3 (STLink Virtual COM Port)** using **HUART3**.

+## TODOS
+* currently there are no checks for how long goprobutton is pressed (so all gopro commands are basicly the same).
+Think turning on/off, start stop have different timings.
+* Get gopro button timings for start,stop,turnon,turnoff.
+* write tests in tests.c/h
+* refactor flash driver(low priority)

+## Good to know
+* canbus is setup with callbacks.
+So no need to call any get message function etc.
+* logging via serial can be enabled in main.h (ENABLE_SERIAL_PRINTF)
+*
 ## Features

 - Camera control: Start/stop recording, format, reboot, debug